 The story continues…

-Often initiated during an inpatient stay – started on a low dose and titrated upwards.
+Often initiated during an inpatient stay, commencing at a low dose and then slowly titrated upwards.

-Plasma clozapine should be measured after the initial target dose is reached (approx 2 weeks).
+Plasma clozapine levels should be measured after the initial target dose is reached (approximately 2 weeks).

 Blood pressure should be monitored regularly, as postural hypotension can occur.